vmware/vSphere-machine-learning-extension/website/content/en/docs/vmware-product/bitfusion.md

 ```

-When running the bitfusion notebook, we can monitor the GPU usage in the vCenter Server console as shown in the demo.
+When running the bitfusion notebook, we can monitor the GPU usage in the vCenter Server console. **Please refer to the following figure.**

 ![4](../4_bitfusion_console.png)

 ## Roadmap

 In the above use case, you may find that we can only run python scripts with a bitfusion wrapper.
-But we will build a “Bitfusion Kernel” in the near feature as shown on the screen to let users to run every python code blocks into bitfusion environment
+But we will build a “Bitfusion Kernel” in the near feature as shown on the screen to let users to run every python code blocks into bitfusion environment.

 ![3](../3_bitfusion_kernel_roadmap.png)